"No one has ever identified a positive health benefit to mercury in the human body."

 ‣ National Wildlife Federation guide to Hg in products

-Hat-makers used mercury to stiffen their felts; the exposure led to mercury poisoning and gave rise to the phrase "as mad as a hatter".
+It is alleged that hat-makers used mercury to stiffen their felts; the exposure led to mercury poisoning and gave rise to the phrase "as mad as a hatter".